Browser trends

 Browser versions fade away over time; old browsers don’t disappear too quickly.

-A close watch of IE7 before and after the holiday season showed:
+A close watch of Internet Explorer 7 (IE7) before and after the holiday season showed:

 A month after the holidays (February) showed a significant spike in IE7 usage.
 I’m guessing preinstalled browser versions on a new PC altered the usage numbers.